DaoCloud/DaoCloud-docs/docs/en/amamba/01ProductBrief/WhatisAmamba.md

 ![Locations](../images/what00.png)

-Application workbench is developed on the basis of container manager and global manager.
+Application workbench is developed on the basis of Container Management and Global Management.
 It implements the hierarchical resource management and progressive delivery with CI/CD pipelines and GitOps workflow.

 [Free trial now](../../dce/license0.md){ .md-button .md-button--primary }